 - Your system becomes extremely slow or constantly freezes.

-- Your system crashes and reboots every few minutes or simply will no longer boot at all.
+- Your system crashes and reboots every few minutes or simply no longer boot at all.

 Recommended Antivirus Software

-While you can download free software, we have found that the paid verisons of antivirus suites are usually more robust and could possibly provide better PC protection:
+While you can download free software, we have found that the paid versions of antivirus suites are usually more robust and could possibly provide better PC protection: